Scott Foster (basketball)

 Scott Foster (born April 8, 1967) is an American professional basketball referee for the National Basketball Association (NBA).
 He began officiating games for the NBA in the 1994–95 season and wears number 48.

-Nicknamed "Agent 48" and "The Extender", because teams trailing in a playoff series have often won games he has officiated, thus lengthening the series, Foster's refereeing has drawn criticism from fans and players.
+Nicknamed "Agent 48" and "the Extender" by fans for seemingly lengthening playoff series, Foster has drawn much criticism from fans and players for his officiating.
 In an anonymized survey of nearly three dozen NBA players by the Los Angeles Times in 2016 and a separate anonymized survey of 108 NBA players by The Athletic in 2023, he was voted the worst referee in the NBA.

 Early life

 Foster was born on April 8, 1967, in Silver Spring, Maryland.
 His father, Richard "Dicky" Foster, was a firefighter for Montgomery County, Maryland.
 Whenever Foster coached his younger brothers' basketball games at his local recreation center, he was required to officiate the following game, sparking his interest in becoming a referee.

 While attending Magruder High School, Foster created the lawn mowing and trash disposal business Foster's Maintenance, which he passed onto his younger brother, David.
 While attending the University of Maryland, Foster would officiate high school basketball games in Washington, D.C.